brendon/acts_as_list/README.md

 https://stackoverflow.com/questions/4027659/activerecord3-deadlock-retry

 ### 3) Lock Parent Record
-In additon to reacting to deadlocks, it is possible to reduce their frequency with more pessimistic locking.
+In addition to reacting to deadlocks, it is possible to reduce their frequency with more pessimistic locking.
 This approach uses the parent record as a mutex for the entire list.
 This kind of locking is very effective at reducing the frequency of deadlocks while updating list items.
 However, there are some things to keep in mind: